iotaledger/wallet.rs/specs/wallet-ENGINEERING-SPEC-0000.md

 #### select_inputs()

-Selects input addresses for funds transfer.
+Selects inputs for funds transfer.

 Note: This method should only be used internally by [send()](#send).
-Also, the input selection method should ensure that the recipient address doesn’t match any of the selected inputs or the remainder address.
+Also, the input selection method should ensure that the recipient address doesn’t match the remainder address.

 See [Input Selection Process](#input-selection) for implementation details.